Skip to main content

 Three-framework agreement — κ=0.03

 We ran multivon-eval, DeepEval, and RAGAS on the same 100 HaluEval-QA cases.
-Pairwise Cohen’s κ across all three pairings: κ=0.03 — essentially independent.
-The frameworks are not measuring the same thing on the same task, despite the marketing copy.
-Pick the framework whose calibration trail and held-out generalization you can audit — the one that earns its precision number on data it didn’t tune against.
+Pairwise Cohen’s κ across all three pairings: κ=0.03, essentially independent.
+Despite the marketing copy, the frameworks are not measuring the same thing on the same task.
+Pick the one whose calibration trail and held-out generalization you can audit.

 A framework that publishes numbers has to publish corrections.
 The four-release sequence below is the discipline we hold ourselves to: